-Bickford Ford and The New 98.9 The Bull understand that sometimes it takes a village.
+Bickford Ford and New Country 98.9 The Bull understand that sometimes it takes a village.
 That’s why we are urging you to nominate a Community Hero to win $100 and dinner from us!

 Once a month, Seth Hughes will announce the Bickford Ford Community Hero of the month, so make sure you come back and find out who won and how they’ve helped their community!